-- CCBC provincial coaches fulfill the role of 'coach of coaches' to encourage a broader base of successful club racing programs. - A minimum of 30 full time paid coaches are working in the Cross Country BC system; all coaches have minimum mandatory coaching qualifications for the LTAD stage they work with; salaries and benefit packages are appropriate.
+- Provincial coaches fulfill the role of 'coach of coaches' to encourage a broader base of successful club racing programs. - A minimum of 20 full time paid coaches are working in the Cross Country BC system; all coaches have minimum mandatory coaching qualifications for the LTAD stage they work with; salaries and benefit packages are appropriate. - A minimum of 20 program coordinator staff are working in the Cross Country BC system (minimum compensation \$10,000).

-- A minimum of 25 program coordinator staff are working in the Cross Country BC system (minimum compensation \$10,000). - A minimum of 22 active NCCP Comp-Dev certified coaches are working in the Cross Country BC system (up from 8 in 2022; a minimum of eight of these coaches are female (up from three in 2022). - The number of children, in the Fundamentals stage of athlete development (nine years and younger), participating in organized competitive skiing activities (Racing Rocks!
-Teck Regional Cups, registered club races, etc.) has increased significantly. - A minimum of 28 Cross Country BC clubs support junior racing programs (up from 22 in 2021/22). - A minimum of 24 clubs send athletes to the National Championships (up from 18 in 2022). - BC Cup Series participation averages 550/race (up from 379 in 2022). - The number of NC licence holders has increased from 333 in 2022 to 500. - If the Sea to Sky bid to host the 2030 OWG/PWG is not successful, Cross Country BC partners with other relevant organizations to host the FIS World Junior/U23 World Championships at Whistler Olympic Park during the period between 2026 and 2030. - Both a sponsorship and a donation culture have developed within Cross Country BC, and both Cross Country BC and its member clubs are successfully generating revenue from this source to advance the sport to a new performance level.
+- A minimum of 32 active Competition Development "trained" coaches are working in the Cross Country BC system (up from 21 in 2017/18; a minimum of 14 of these coaches are female (up from seven in 2017-18). - The number of children, in the Fundamentals stage of athlete development (nine years and younger), participating in organized competitive skiing activities (Racing Rocks!, Teck Regional Cups, registered club races, etc.) has increased significantly. - A minimum of 28 Cross Country BC clubs support junior racing programs (up from 20 in 2017/18). - A minimum of one sanctioned rollerski event is held in British Columbia annually. - A minimum of 18 clubs send athletes to the National Championships (up from 14 in 2018). - BC Cup Series participation averages 550/race (up from 357 in 2018). - The number of CCC licence holders has increased from 252 to 350, the number of FIS licences has increased from 18 to 40, and the number of IPC licence holders has increased from six to ten. - Cross Country BC partners with other relevant organizations to host the FIS World Junior/U23 World Championships at Whistler Olympic Park during the period between 2018 and 2026. - Both a sponsorship and a donation culture have developed within Cross Country BC, and both Cross Country BC and its member clubs are successfully generating revenue from this source to advance the sport to a new performance level.